-CCC consulted with its subsidiaries and suppliers to raise awareness of modern slavery reporting requirements and discuss actions to map supply chains and assess risks of modern slavery across the CCC group.
+CCC consulted with its subsidiaries and suppliers to raise awareness of modern slavery reporting requirements and discuss ongoing mapping of supply chains and assessment of risks of modern slavery across the CCC group.
 The consultation process included:

-- Discussions with Management on modern slavery reporting requirements, obligations and compliance program. - Discussions with Management with respect to operations, mapping of supply chain and risk assessments undertaken across the CCC group. - Development of risk assessment processes and due diligence for suppliers. - Development of modern slavery clauses for use in contractual arrangements with suppliers; clients and partners. - Identifying training modules for employees and conducting information sessions.
+- Discussions with Management on modern slavery reporting requirements, obligations and compliance program. - Discussions with Management with respect to operations, mapping of supply chain and risk assessments undertaken across the CCC group. - Development of risk assessment processes and due diligence for suppliers. - Modern slavery clauses included in all contractual arrangements with suppliers; clients and partners. - Ongoing training for employees and conducting information sessions.